The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Your focus is strictly on cofounder alignment, not personal development

-7. Formal vs. Informal Assessments
+7. Formal vs. Informal Assessment

 Do you want structured diagnostics or organic insights?